mnot/I-D/variants/draft.md

 Implementations MAY remove other members of `available-responses` based upon their `weight` or other criteria before returning.
 For example, they might wish to return an empty list when the client's most-preferred available response is not stored, so as to populate the cache as well as honour the client's preferences.

-## Content-Language {#content-language}
+## Accept-Language {#content-language}

-When negotiating for the `Content-Language` response header field's value, the applicable request header field is `Accept-Language`, as per {{!RFC7231}} Section 5.3.5.
+This section defines handling for `Accept-Language` variants, as per {{!RFC7231}} Section 5.3.5.

-To perform content negotiation for Content-Language given an request-value and available-values:
+To perform content negotiation for Accept-Language given an request-value and available-values:

 1. Let preferred-langs be a list of the language-ranges in the request-value, ordered by their weight, highest to lowest, as per {{!RFC7231}} Section 5.3.1 (omitting any language-range with a weight of 0).
 2. If preferred-langs is empty, append "*".